Syria crisis

 Syria Situation Portal – for latest updates on the crisis overall, including UNHCR situation reports, funding requirements and UNHCR’s support for neighbouring countries taking in refugees from Syrian refugees.

-Support from UNHCR donors can help provide healthcare support for Sarah and many other refugees.
+Support from UK for UNHCR donors can help provide support for Ahmad, his family and many other refugees.

-Support from UNHCR donors can help provide healthcare support for Sarah and many other refugees.
+Support from UK for UNHCR donors can help provide support for Ahmad, his family and many other refugees.

 DONATE NOW